radio distance

 New to the world of ham radio?
 Want to know how a walkie-talkie or ham radio actually works?
 Click here for detailed information.

-While walkie-talkies are wonderful for those instances when you need to get off the grid, they have certain quirks:
+While walkie-talkies are great for those times you need to drop the grid, they have some eccentricities:

 Range